Home

 HISTORIC SITES

-Christine Pilgrim’s expertise at researching, writing tours, programmes and historic plays, creating characters, designing sets and sites, directing and teaching make her a valuable resource either as an interpreter or as one who can establish a tour, programme or play for any organization, museum or site.
+Christine Pilgrim’s expertise at researching, writing tours, programs and historic plays, creating characters, designing sets and sites, directing and teaching make her a valuable resource either as an interpreter or as one who can establish a tour, program or play for any organization, museum or site.

 She first caught the “historic performance bug” when she created, directed and hosted the Vernon Centennial Revue in 1992.
-Later, she established the Schoolhouse interpretive programme at Vernon’s historic O’Keefe Ranch.
+Later, she established the Schoolhouse interpretive program at Vernon’s historic O’Keefe Ranch.

 She spent four seasons, between 1994 and 1998, as the Schoolma’am in Barkerville.
 She also performed at Barkerville’s Theatre Royal in children’s theatre and at the Kelly Saloon with several of her one-woman shows.